-An attacker with physical access to a machine would have at least three methods of installing malicious software.
+An attacker with physical access to a machine would have least three methods of installing malicious software [14].
 The first is to create an EPROM chip containing a program that will install the attack code into the machine's flash memory, and then to open the machine, install the chip on its motherboard, and reboot from the EPROM.5

-The second method is to exploit a back door feature in Diebold's code, first discovered by Hursti.
-This method allows the attacker to manually install attack software from a memory card.
+The second method is to exploit a back door feature in Diebold's code to manually install the attack files from a memory card.
 When the machine boots, it checks whether a file named explorer.glb exists on the removable memory card.
 If such a file is present, the machine boots into Windows Explorer rather than Diebold's BallotStation election software.
 An attacker could insert a memory card containing this file, reboot the machine, and then use Explorer to copy the attack files onto the machine or run them directly from the card.
-[18]

-The third method exploits a service feature of the machine's bootloader, also discovered by Hursti.
+The third method exploits a service feature of the machine's bootloader.
 On startup, the machine checks the removable memory card for a file named fboot.nb0.
 If this file exists, the machine replaces the bootloader code in its on-board flash memory with the file's contents.
-An attacker could program a malicious bootloader, store it on a memory card as fboot.nb0, and reboot the machine with this card inserted, causing the Diebold bootloader to install the malicious software [18].
+An attacker could program a malicious bootloader, store it on a memory card as fboot.nb0, and reboot the machine with this card inserted, causing the Diebold bootloader to install the malicious software.
 (A similar method would create a malicious operating system image.)

 The first method requires the attacker to remove several screws and lift off the top of the machine to get access to the motherboard and EPROM.
-The other methods only require access to the memory card slot and power button, which are both behind a locked door on the side of the machine.6 The lock is easily picked-one member of our group, who has modest locksmithing skills, can pick the lock consistently in less than 10 seconds.
-Moreover, in their default configuration, all AccuVote-TS machines can be opened with the same key [4], and copies of this key are not difficult to obtain.
-The particular model of key that the AccuVote-TS uses is identified by an alphanumeric code printed on the key.
-A Web search for this code reveals that this exact key is used widely in office furniture, jukeboxes, and hotel mini bars, and is for sale at many online retailers.
-We purchased copies of the key from several sources and confirmed that they all can open the machine.
+The other methods only require access to the memory card slot and power button, which are both behind a locked door on the side of the machine.
+The lock is easily picked-one member of our group, who has modest locksmithing skills, can pick the lock consistently in less than 10 seconds.
+Alternatively, this slot can be reached by removing screws and opening the machine.
+Some attackers will have access to keys that can open the lock-all AccuVote-TS machines in certain states use identical keys [24], there are thousands of keys in existence, and these keys can be copied at a hardware or lock store.

-A poll worker, election official, technician, or other person who had private access to a machine for as little as one minute could use these methods with little risk of detection.
-Poll workers often do have such access; for instance, in a widespread practice called "sleepovers," machines are sent home with poll workers the night before the election [35].
+A poll worker, election official, technician, or other person who had private access to a machine for as little as one minute could use these methods without detection.
+Poll workers often do have such access; for instance, in a widespread practice called "sleepovers," machines are sent home with poll workers the night before the election [27].